 Pets are not allowed in buildings in the park.
 All pets must be kept on a leash.

 Mosquitoes are part of the forest environment.
 For your own comfort, remember to use mosquito repellant.

 The State of Texas purchased 4,584.22 acres from Champion Paper Company in 1981, and an additional 202.4 acres from the San Jacinto Girl Scout Council in 1990.
 Home to Peach Creek Girl Scout Camp since the mid-1950s, this second section came complete with campsites, lodges, and an equestrian area.

 The camp facilities were updated by the state as the basis for Lake Houston State Park.
 The park was opened by the state for day use in 1992, and overnight camping was instituted in 1995.
 In August of 2006, the park was transferred to the Houston Parks and Recreation Department.
 The park is located at 25840 FM 1485 in New Caney.
-It can be reached from U.S. 59 and F.M.
-1485; just follow the signs.
+It can be reached from U.S. 59 North and then heading east on F.M.
+1485 for 3 miles.

 Lake Houston Wilderness Park is not currently an access point for boating on Lake Houston.
 The park takes advantage of the woods along the creeks and rivers that empty into the lake, but does not front onto the lake.
 Canoes can navigate Peach and Caney Creeks, although there may be low points that require portage.